PixelStereo/pylekture/README.md

 -  Create dynamic scenario and events
 -  Save projects to json files

+####QuickStart
+---
+The tests.py contains a nice exemple to understand what you can do with pydular package.

 ####Development
 ---
 Development is made on OSX with python 2.7.11